 How to Make a Moss Pole Plant Support

-Cheese plants are epiphyte, which means they are vertically growing plants that use the support of other plants in their environment.
+Cheese plants are epiphytes, which means they are vertically growing plants that use the support of other plants in their environment.
 This means that training cheese plant on a moss pole perfectly mimics their natural state.
 Using moss poles for cheese plants creates the environment Monstera needs to raise the heavy stem upright and provides a pleasing appearance.

 You can also make a Monstera moss pole without the stake and simply fill a tube made of mesh with the moss and fix the edges together, but I feel like the stake adds to the stability.
 Some philodendron stems get quite large and heavy.